MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dotdigital.md

 ---
 title: "Export Customer Insights data to DotDigital"
-description: "Learn how to configure the connection to DotDigital." ms.date: 11/14/2020 ms.reviewer: philk ms.service: customer-insights
+description: "Learn how to configure the connection and export to DotDigital." ms.date: 11/14/2020 ms.reviewer: philk ms.service: customer-insights